Find a Cheaper Smart Electricity Provider and Save Money in 2025!

 • Savings

-Studies suggest that customers with a smart meter could save an additional 2.5% on their average energy bills per year (around €30) because of increased awareness of their consumption.
+Studies suggest that customers with a smart meter could save an additional 2.5% on their average electricity bills per year (around €30) because of increased awareness of their consumption.

 • Eliminate Inefficient Devices

-A smart meter will allow you to identify which appliances are consuming the most energy.
+A smart meter allows you to identify which appliances are consuming the most energy.
 You can then easily take steps to replace items or encourage energy-saving behaviour.

 • Curb Your Behaviour